 John McLarty: Right.

-I mean, all the, you know, the known civilized world really that we’ve we’ve historically been able to they were they were talking about here anyway.
-And it says, you know, they were the spirit came upon them, and these Galileans began to speak to the whole crowd the mighty works of God in their own native language.
+Kimberly Faith: Yes.
+The empowerment is probably a better word.
+And because you see ,and it’s just God is just so unbelievably he just the way he works things is just mind blowing.
+The way that all these Jewish pilgrims were in this one place.
+Parthians, Medes, Elamites, Mesopotamia, Egypt, Rome.
+I mean, all the, you know, the known civilized world really that we’ve historically been able to, they were talking about here anyway.
+And it says, you know, they were, the spirit came upon them, and these Galileans began to speak to the whole crowd the mighty works of God in their own native language.

 John McLarty: And it’s so interesting because the commission to the church, the disciples as they represented the church, was to take the gospel into the whole world.
 And here, as that church is empowered, God kind of brought the world to them and then poured out this manifestation.
-And it’s so interesting that when they were speaking, it wasn’t language that no one understood.
+And it’s so interesting that when they were speaking, it wasn’t a language that no one understood.
 The miracle was that all these people from other nations understood.
 But they talked about the wonderful works of God.
+That was the message, which was what’s the wonderful work of God?

-Right.
-For our sins on the cross.
+John McLarty: For our sins on the cross.

-So let’s kinda let’s kinda reel back for a minute and talk about Jesus’ promise about the spirit.
-Because we’re gonna after we talk about Jesus’ promise to send us the spirit in this individual way, we’re gonna then talk about the at least three of the benefits that we can identify in the Bible that the holy spirit empowerment gives so what?
-You you wanna read that promise that he that he was going to send the spirit?
+Kimberly Faith: And it’s I love that you brought that up because it kind of takes us back to Jesus in the great commission,right?
+And he said, go ye therefore and make disciples, you know, and and preaching the gospel.
+And again, we’re, this is more of a, this isn’t exactly the topic we’re talking about, but this is an example of how, you brought up how Israel was the house of witness, right?
+The anointed, empowered, holy spirit empowered.
+And here we see the church, becoming empowered.
+So let’s kind of reel back for a minute and talk about Jesus’ promise about the spirit.
+Because we’re going to, after we talk about Jesus’ promise to send us the spirit in this individual way, we’re going to then talk about at least three of the benefits that we can identify in the Bible that the holy spirit empowerment gives.
+You want to read that promise that he was going to send the spirit?

 John McLarty: Is that out of John 14?

 Kimberly Faith: Yeah.
 John 14.
-Perfect.
-Yeah.

 John McLarty: True.
 I love that.

-Kimberly Faith: He he and I love that he says he will abide with you forever.
-You know, it’s it’s it’s for a born again believer, we have we have already tapped into we’ve already been hooked up to this resource.
-And it’s I think that one of my biggest challenges as a born again believer has been and and I’ve mentioned, like, you know, the big revolution transformation that God made in my life for just over ten years ago now, is that we tend to take the version that the the world, our culture, the enemy’s version of God, and make that who God is to us instead of understanding that he is a he wants to have a personal relationship with us.
-Personal means he’s up in your business every day.
-You know?
+Kimberly Faith: And I love that he says he will abide with you forever.
+You know, for a born again believer, we have already tapped into we’ve already been hooked up to this resource.
+And it’s, I think that one of my biggest challenges as a born again believer has been, and I’ve mentioned, like, you know, the big revolution transformation that God made in my life for just over ten years ago now, is that we tend to take the version that the the world, our culture, the enemy’s version of God, and make that who God is to us instead of understanding that he wants to have a personal relationship with us.
+Personal means he’s up in your business every day, you know?
+But it’s not a bad thing.
+It’s a great thing.

-John McLarty: within us.
+John McLarty: No, He lives within us.

 Kimberly Faith: That’s right.

 John McLarty: Yeah, that’s very impacting.
-Think, know, we interact with God not only when we open up the word and read it, or not only we go to church and we’re hearing a message, but the spirit of God strives with us, you might say.
-You know, I say strive and and blesses us.
-Yeah.
-Sometimes it’s that peace beyond understanding.
+I think, you know, we interact with God not only when we open up the word and read it, or not only we go to church and we’re hearing a message, but the spirit of God strives with us, you might say.
+You know, I say strive and blesses us.

 Kimberly Faith: Right.

-John McLarty: We’re all with you, Kim.
-Yeah.
-The listeners, so we can relate to that.
+John McLarty: All the listeners, so we can relate to that.

 John McLarty: That’s interesting.

 Kimberly Faith: And I could just hear the relief in my voice and in his.
 He’s like, you know, mom, you’re right.
-And, you know, why don’t we you know, we the more we develop that in our life Right.
-The more that we experience the peace that passes understanding.
+And, you know, why don’t we, you know, the more we develop that in our life

 John McLarty: You know, through his spirit, we have his spirit speaks to our spirit, and we have that moment by moment ability.